-IMPORTANT: At the 20 hour check-up, make sure the dealer checks the engine alignment in accordance with the MerCruiser Engine Operation and Maintenance Manual.
+IMPORTANT: Make sure the dealer checks the engine alignment in accordance with the engine operation and maintenance manual.
 If this is not done, drive train damage is possible, and not covered by your CROWNLINE Boats, Inc. Warranty.

 DOCUMENTATION

 At the end of this sub-section are three forms to help keep your important documentation organized.
 Make photo-copies of them as necessary.